tolgabenzer/oldpagebenzer.github.io/_pages/research.md

 * Removing Cultural Barriers to Education: State-run Islamic Schools and Female Education in Turkey (Draft Available Upon Request)
 * Islamic Schools and Political Islam
 * Christian Missions and Political Islam
-* Oil boom and the Rise of Islamic Schooling in Mali